sooshaun/dirtcheap.com/README.md

 # PROJECT NAME : DIRTCHEAP.COM
+## Current Challenge : Property market is now expensive.
+Young family is facing lack of fund left to purchase household items to maintain a good lifestyle.
+While on the other side of the market, family's household income has increased over the time and want to purchase new household item.
-- objective : To recycle at a relatively low price of good condition household item (aged not more than 6 years) within 3 days
+## Solution : To recycle at a relatively low price of good condition household item (aged not more than 6 years) within 3 days

 #### Model : User
 email: string